-When the story opens, something is happening.
+When the story opens, something is happening--there's some kind of problem the protagonist is facing.
 It doesn’t have to be high drama or fast-paced action, but there should be a sense that something is in the works and going on.
 This is a good spot to show your world and how your protagonist fits into it, because your opening problem doesn’t have to be part of your core conflict.
-It can be something inherent to the world your protagonist lives in.
+It can be something inherent to the world your protagonist lives in that somehow gets them to that inciting event and/or core conflict.
 Being chased by monster.
 Dodging a nasty boss.
 Arguing with your ex-spouse.
 Whatever is a typical issue for your protagonist.
-Of course, it’s also fine if the opening problem is part of your core conflict and gets you into the story right away.

 Protagonist attempts to solve initial problem

-This is going to be the first goal your protagonist tries to solve.
-There’s also a good chance this problem will lead to the inciting event or the first major crisis.
+This is going to be the first goal your protagonist tries to solve and it gets the novel started with something to hook readers (beware of making these goals too vague--it's often hard to plot with those).
+There’s also a good chance this problem will lead to the inciting event or the first major crisis (if it didn't contain the inciting event).
 Look for ways to set your protagonist on the plot path, using this problem as a bridge to get to the rest of your story.

 Something goes wrong

 If the problem is solved without hassle, it’s probably not the right problem to open your novel with.
 Goals, conflicts and stakes are what drives your story forward, so look at every scene as a stepping stone to the next part of the plot.
 What goes wrong for your protagonist when they try to solve that first problem?
 Why does it matter?
 And remember, it doesn’t have to be action.
 It can be quiet if your story calls for it.
 As long as there’s a hook to keep readers reading.